TychoJ/avrMake/README.md

 ```PowerShell
 Get-ComputerInfo | select OsBuildNumber
 ```
+This will only show version 22000+ if you are on Windows 11.

 ### Adding USB support to WSL
 First we'll have to Install the USBIPD-WIN project to add support of USB devices to WSL.